25 Christmas Gift Ideas

 10. Mixing Bowls

-If you have several stainless steel mixing bowls, you can make bread in the large one or squeeze lemons in the small ones.
+If you have several glass or stainless steel mixing bowls, you can make bread in the large one or squeeze lemons in the small ones.
 Stainless Steel Mixing Bowls

 11. Saucepans

-These would have to be my most used saucepans, a 4-Quart Saucepan, a 6-Quart Saucepan, and an 8-Quart Saucepan.
+My most used saucepans would have to be a 4-quart Saucepan, a 6-quart Saucepan, and an 8-quart Saucepan.

 12. Dutch Oven

-I prefer the 6-quart Dutch oven for me because the weight is about all I can personally handle.
+I prefer the 6-quart Dutch oven because the weight is about all I can handle.
 6-Quart Lodge Dutch Oven.
 In case you missed my Dutch Oven Template for Temperatures, here it is again.
 Dutch Oven Temperature Guide

 13. Cast Iron Pans

-I don’t know why but the food tastes better in cast iron pans, am I right?
+The food tastes better in cast iron pans, am I right?
 You can find gently used cast iron pans at garage sales and thrift stores.
 You can start collecting a few here and there.
-Before you know it, you will have all of the sizes you may desire.
+Before you know it, you’ll have all the desired sizes.
 Cast Iron Pans and Pizza Cast Iron Pan

 14. Can Openers

 My motto is “one is one, and two is one”.
-Please have more than one can opener, it’s a backup for when the first one breaks.
-Small can opener and larger can opener for #10 cans.
+Please have more than one can opener; it’s a backup for when the first one breaks.
+We should all have a small can opener and larger can opener for #10 cans.
 Small Can Opener and Larger Can Opener.
-I have many can openers that are non-powered but right now I use this one.
-Electric Can Opener

 15. Rolling Pin/Biscuit Cutter

-Rolling pins are needed in every kitchen for making bread, biscuits, tortillas, and cookies to name a few.
-Biscuit cutters can be used of course for biscuits, or cookies.
+Rolling pins are needed in every kitchen to make bread, biscuits, tortillas, and cookies, to name a few.
+Biscuit cutters can also be used for biscuits or cookies.
 Rolling Pin and Biscuit Cutters.
 You can fill the belly if you know how to make biscuits.

-Please be prepared for blackouts, there will be some for sure.
-I hope they are short-lived, but no one ever knows how long they will last.
+Please be prepared for blackouts.
+There will be some, for sure.
+I hope they are short-lived, but no one knows how long they will last.
+Having solar flashlights is a great approach.
+We have a bunch on our window sills, so they stay charged.

 Smaller Olight Flashlights and Larger Olight Flashlights